telerik/blazor-docs/components/aiprompt/views/prompt.md

 # AIPrompt Prompt View

-The Prompt View features the prompt input, where users can type their query.
+The Prompt view features the prompt input, where users can type their query.
 It also contains a button to trigger a response request.

-Additionally, the Prompt View can contain prompt suggestions related to the prompt itself through the `PromptSuggestions` parameter.
+Additionally, the Prompt view can display prompt suggestions related to the prompt itself.
+To control these suggestions, use the `PromptSuggestions` parameter.
 The user can select any of the available suggestions, which in turn will populate the prompt input with the selected suggestion.
-This interaction will not trigger a response request right away - the user can modify the suggestion first.
+This interaction will not trigger a response request right away—the user can modify the suggestion first.

->caption Use the `PromptSuggestions` to display a set of predefined prompts or hints.
+>caption Using `PromptSuggestions` to display a set of predefined prompts or hints.

 ````CSHTML
 <TelerikAIPrompt OnPromptRequest="@HandlePromptRequest" PromptSuggestions="PromptSuggestions"></TelerikAIPrompt>